Lincoln Enterprises

 Lincoln Enterprises, formerly Star Trek Enterprises, was a mail-order company set up by Bjo Trimble and Gene Roddenberry to sell merchandise related to the American science fiction television series Star Trek.
 It was known for selling official scripts and film cells directly from Desilu Productions during the run of the series.
-It later expanded into general Star Trek merchandise under Majel Barrett, and has since subsumed into Roddenberry.com.
+It later expanded into general Star Trek merchandise under Majel Barrett, and has since been subsumed into Roddenberry.com.

 History

 Following the second season of the original Star Trek series, fan Bjo Trimble led efforts in 1967 to ensure that the show was renewed for a third season.
 Part of this effort was the creation of Star Trek Enterprises, in conjunction between Trimble and the show's creator, Gene Roddenberry.
 Through the help of Roddenberry, the company sold mail order Star Trek merchandise, which was obtained directly from the studio.
 Another claim to the foundation of the company was after a letter from science fiction writer Isaac Asimov to Roddenberry was mislaid among fan mail, and he received a photograph of the cast in response.

 At the time, Roddenberry's marriage to his first wife, Eileen, was rapidly collapsing; the couple would soon divorce.
 In preparation for this eventuality, Roddenberry created Lincoln and put it in the name of Majel Barrett, who had been his mistress since she had played Number One in the show's original pilot episode, and later the recurring character of Nurse Christine Chapel, as well as providing the voice for the ship's computer.
 If the company was in her name, its assets and profits would not be community property under California law and thus beyond Eileen's reach in a divorce.

 The company advertised copies of the Star Trek pitch and show bible, and a catalog with "items never before available from a TV show!
 Exciting photos, actual scripts, film clips, fun bumper stickers, and MORE!".
 The scripts were additional copies from the print runs at the studio, after more were ordered each time than necessary with the additional scripts sold on by the company.
 Star Trek Enterprises specialized in film frames, which were either bought as clips or as single mounted frames, which Trimble realized were popular at a science fiction convention she attended.
 These were sourced from the editing rooms at Desilu; however, this caused a problem during the third season as film editor Don Rode required a shot of the USS Enterprise traveling at warp speed.
 He had remembered this being shown during the first season and sought to re-use it.
 He visited the vaults at Desilu, where the old footage was meant to be stored but upon entering, found it to be empty.
 When he asked a security guard, he was told that Roddenberry and Barrett had cleared it out the day before, claiming the studio was going to destroy it.
 Desilu was alerted, but no action was taken.
 The strips were then processed and sold on by the company.